Scarf analytics pixel

 Based on the provided documents, Kroger's operating profit for the fiscal year 2022 (52 weeks) was **$4.126 billion**.
 This figure is explicitly stated in the financial table in Document 2.

 Congratulations on making it this far!
 You’ve learned how to preprocess data from multiple sources through a single workflow in Unstructured Platform, and how to store the results in a Delta Table in Databricks.
-You’ve learned how to create Databricks Vector Search over a delta table, and how to use it as a retriever with LangChain, and finally, you’ve learned how to leverage the table structure that Unstructured preserves in the metadata to improve your RAG.
+You’ve learned how to create Databricks Vector Search over a delta table, and how to use it as a retriever with LangChain.

 Now, it's time to put your knowledge into action!
 Try Unstructured Platform with a 14-day trial, allowing you to process up to 1,000 pages per day.